AnyarInc/Ascent/README.md

 ### [odeint](https://github.com/boostorg/odeint)
 odeint is a C++ ordinary differential equation solver that is part of the boost library.
 Ascent was partly inspired by the design of odeint, but Ascent is faster and more flexible.
-Ascent can solve the same state-space systems as odeint (systems can be directly copied).
+Ascent is capable of solving the same state-space systems as odeint (systems can be directly copied).
-odeint was also not designed for modular simulations, which Ascent handles with ease.
+However, Ascent is also designed to handle modular simulations, unlike odeint.
-Ascent is also significantly faster in Debug runs.
+Ascent is also significantly faster than odeint in Debug runs.